emca-it/OP5-Log-Analytics-2.x/04-00-00-Visualizations/04-04-00-Editing_and_saving_visualization_dashboards.md

 the first graph in the char modification panel, in the „Data" tab we add X-Axis in the "buckets" sections.
-In „Aggregation" choose „Date Histogram", in „Field" should automatically be located "timestamp", and "interval" -- "Auto" (if not, this is how we set it).
+In „Aggregation" choose „Date Histogram", in „Field" should automatically be located "timestamp", and "interval": "Auto" (if not, this is how we set it).
 Click on the icon on the panel.
 Now our first graph should show up.

 Some of the options for „Area Chart" are:

-   **Smooth Lines** -- is used to smooth the graph line.
+   **Smooth Lines** - is used to smooth the graph line.

 ![](/./media/media/image30.png)